LearningSys/nips17/cfp.md

 We invite participation in the ML Systems Workshop which will be held in conjunction with NIPS 2017 on December 8, 2017 in Long Beach, California.

 ## Overview

-The goal of this workshop is to bring together experts working at the crossroads of ML, system design and software engineering to explore the challenges faced when building practical large-scale machine learning systems.
-In particular, we aim to elicit new connections among these diverse fields, identify tools, best practices and design principles.
-The workshop will cover ML and AI platforms and algorithm toolkits (Caffe 2.0, Tensor Flow, Torch etc), as well as dive into Machine learning focused developments in distributed learning platforms, programming languages, data structures and general purpose GPU programming.
+The goal of this workshop is to bring together experts working at the crossroads of machine learning, system design and software engineering to explore the challenges faced when building practical large-scale ML systems.
+In particular, we aim to elicit new connections among these fields, and identify tools, best practices and design principles.
+The workshop will cover ML and AI platforms and algorithm toolkits (Caffe 2.0, Tensor Flow, Torch etc), as well as dive into ML focused developments in various systems topics.

-We welcome high quality papers summarizing work in the broad area of large scale systems and software design for machine learning.
-A few (non-exhaustive) topics of interest include
+We welcome high quality submissions in the broad area of large scale systems and software design for machine learning.
+A few (non-exhaustive) topics of interest include:
 * Systems for training and serving machine learning models at scale
 * Systems for online and batch learning algorithms
 * Systems for out-of-core machine learning